 - In the first paragraph, restate your headline.
-Share what it is that you do.
-Who you help.
+Share what it is that you do, who you help.
 How you help.
 And what kind of outcomes your customers can expect from working with you.
 Include a sentence that highlights the key benefits of your offering.

 - In the third paragraph, call your prospects to action.
 Your call to action should convey why and how a buyer will get in touch with you and provide some insight into what the next steps will be.

 An effective summary is essential.
 It helps to build an initial familiarity and trust in conversations and set the stage for your interaction.
-Following the outline laid out here will help you to keep your LinkedIn summary short, engaging, and effective.
+Following the outline laid out here will help you to keep your LinkedIn summary short, engaging, and useful.

 5) Link to Helpful Content in Your Summary